Local Offer Description

 Information from school is sent regularly by Scopay with hard copies for any family unable to access this system.3.5: How can I help support my child's learning?

 Parents Forums are held in the first few weeks of September during which guidance regarding supporting your child will be given.
 A termly Curriculum News will keep you up to date with what your child will be studying in school.
-A weekly News Update has been introduced recently.
+A News Update is published regularly.
 Any specific questions can be discussed with the class teacher or Teaching Assistant.3.6: Does the school offer any help for parents / carers to enable them to support their child's learning, eg. training or learning events?

 Information evenings are held every year.
 Recently these have covered topics such as numeracy, thinking skills and internet safety.
 Parenting courses are also organised by our Parent Support Adviser.3.7: How will my child's views be sought about the help they are getting and the progress they are making?

-Every child meets 1:1 with their class teacher at least twice a year to discuss their targets and to explore what the child feels is going well, what they are finding difficult and how they would like to be helped.
-Pupil feedback questionnaires are completed once an intervention group has finished.3.8: What accredited and non accredited courses do you offer for young people with SEND?
+Class teachers discuss the targets and explore what the child feels is going well, what they are finding difficult and how they would like to be helped.
+Pupil feedback is sought once an intervention programme has been completed.3.8: What accredited and non accredited courses do you offer for young people with SEND?

 N/A3.9: How does the school assess the overall effectiveness of its SEN provision and how can parents / carers and young people take part in this evaluation?